faridrfarid/devo-tel/README.md

 ### List Page

-in this page show submitted applications, route to this page is "/"
+this page shows submitted applications, route to this page is "/"

 ### Form Page